Moorhen: Description

-Moorhens can walk very well on their strong legs, and have long toes that are well adapted to soft uneven surfaces.
+Moorhens can walk well on their strong legs, and the long toes are well adapted to soft uneven surfaces.
+They can swim well, despite the lack of webs on the toes.

 These birds are omnivorous, consuming plant material, small rodents, amphibians and eggs.
-They are aggressively territorial during the breeding season, but are otherwise often found in sizeable flocks on the shallow vegetated lakes they prefer.
+They are aggressively territorial during the breeding season, but are otherwise often found in flocks on the shallow vegetated lakes they prefer.

 Systematics and evolution

 The genus Gallinula was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the common moorhen (Gallinula chloropus) as the type species.

+Species

-The genus Gallinula contains five extant, one recently extinct, and one possibly extinct species:
+The genus contains five extant, one recently extinct, and two possibly extinct species.

-Samoan moorhen, Gallinula pacifica – sometimes placed in Pareudiastes, possibly extinct (1907?)

-Makira moorhen, Gallinula silvestris – sometimes placed in Pareudiastes or Edithornis, extremely rare with no direct observations in recent decades, but still considered likely extant due to reports of the species persisting in very small numbers.